AhmMashhour/Cybersecurity-Traffic-Analysis-and-Policy-Enforcement/README.md

 ## Project Overview

 This project is a Cybersecurity Traffic Analysis and Policy Enforcement focused on capturing and analyzing network traffic.
-Utilizing advanced tools such as tcpdump, Wireshark, Scapy, and Volatility, this project aims to monitor network activities, conduct digital forensic analysis, and develop robust security policies through Python and Ansible.
+Utilizing advanced tools such as tcpdump, Wireshark, Scapy, and Volatility, this project aims to monitor network activities, conduct digital forensic analysis, and develop robust security policies through Python and Ansible

 ## Directory Structure